Harassment & Sexual Misconduct Resources

 Conversations will be kept private, but the Title IX Coordinator is required to take some form of action in order to prevent further acts from occurring on our campus.

 Contact Campus Safety or the Title IX Coordinator to arrange for a meeting with the New York State Police or the Oneida County Sheriff.
-This can happen simultaneously with filing a complaint with the College.

 Contact the New York State Police directly at 1-844-845-7269.